barryclark/jekyll-now/_posts/2022-10-04-illustrated-stable-diffusion.md

 <div class="img-div" markdown="0">
   <img src="/images/stable-diffusion/text-language-models-clip-image-generation.png" />
   <br />
   Larger/better language models have a significant effect on the quality of image generation models.
-Source: <a hreef="https://arxiv.org/abs/2205.11487">Google Imagen paper by Saharia et. el.</a>.
+Source: <a hreef="https://arxiv.org/abs/2205.11487">Google Imagen paper by Saharia et al.</a>.
 Figure A.5.
 </div>

 The early Stable Diffusion models just plugged in the pre-trained ClipText model released by OpenAI.
 It's possible that future models may switch to the newly released and much larger [OpenCLIP](https://laion.ai/blog/large-openclip/) variants of CLIP.
 This new batch includes text models of sizes up to 354M parameters, as opposed to the 63M parameters in ClipText.